thiagorfrf1/ENAPY/README.md

 rENA

-## Bibliotecas necessárias:
+## Necessary libraries:
-Devem ser instaladas as bibliotecas R rENA e data.table usando os comandos abaixo:
+The R libraries rENA and data.table must be installed using the commands below:
 ## install.packages("rENA")
 ## install.packages("data.table")

+In Python, we must install the rpy2 library using the following command:

-No python devemos instalar a biblioteca rpy2 usando o seguinte comando: pip install rpy2
+pip install rpy2

-## Exemplos
+## Exemples
-Exemplos estão disponíveis no arquivo ena.ipynb na pasta “examples”.
+Examples are available in the ena.ipynb file in the “examples” folder.

-# Referências:
+# References:

 http://www.epistemicnetwork.org/